How to Build a CRM strategy that will Engage your Customers

 - Business Units A and B maybe Sales/Marketing and Business Unit C might be Operations/Administration

 - Business Unit D might be Business Development and Business Unit E Account Management

 - Business Unit F might be an internal Sales team

 You can replicate this example replacing the names and structure with your business.

-The project approach is about the who, when and how much not forgetting establishing the risks.
+The project approach is about the who, when and how much and establishing the risks.

-Who: In any project having clearly defined project roles and responsibilities is critical in its success.
+In any project, having clearly defined project roles and responsibilities is critical in its success.
 Project team members usually belong to different areas of your business and are assigned to activities for the project, establishing roles and responsibilities will support communication and ownership.
-If this is complex you can download a RACI Matrix to help with this.

 As a minimum, the following roles need to be established: